jwalton/rust-book-abridged/docs/ch09-error-handling.md

 :::tip

-There's also a `todo!` macro which works just like the `panic!` macro, which can be used to mark places in your code where you have yet to fill in an implementation.
+There's also a `todo!` macro, an `unimplemented!` macro, and an `unreachable!` macro which each work just like the `panic!` macro.
+These macros differ from `panic!` only in semantics.
+If you have a function you haven't implemented yet, you might add in `todo!("Need to implement this!")` as a reminder to yourself.
+If you have a method you need to define to satisfy a trait but you know you will never call it, you could call `unimplemented!` instead of filling in an implementation.

 :::